 In this example:

-• However, the Condition restricts access so that only requests coming from the specific CloudFront distribution (with the ID mycloudfrontdistributionid) are allowed.
+(meaning anyone can request access). - However, the Condition restricts access so that only requests coming from the specific CloudFront distribution (with the ID

-• This ensures that even though anyone can technically send a request, access is granted only when the request passes through the correct CloudFront distribution.
+) are allowed. - This ensures that even though anyone can technically send a request, access is granted only when the request passes through the correct CloudFront distribution.

 The Condition element allows you to define very specific rules for when and how access is granted, making it ideal for fine-tuning access control in scenarios like using CloudFront with S3.